mayaculpa/veleda/core/README.md

 2. Click the link to register a new application
 3. Type in an application name
 4. Copy the client ID and secret into the `grafana/secrets.grafana` file
-5. Set the client type and authorization grant type (usually *Confidential* and *Authorization Code*)
+5. Set the client type and authorization grant type (*Confidential* and *Authorization Code*)
 6. Add the redirect URI from the `grafana/secrets.grafana` file
 7. Save the new OAuth2 application
 8. Go to the Admin Dashboard (https://core.openfarming.ai/admin/)
 9. Go to the new application (Oauth2_Provider --> Applications --> *Application Name*)
 10. Enable *Skip authorization* at the bottom of the page
 11. Save the changes

+To start a NodeRED instance (part of the sdg-coordinator), start the following Docker service:

+    docker run -it --rm --network host -v /path/to/sdg-coordinator/node-red/settings.js:/data/settings.js --name mynodered nodered/node-red

+To register a NodeRED application
+1. Go to the OAuth2 Dashboard (https://core.openfarming.ai/o/applications/)
+2. Click the link to register a new application
+3. Type in an application name
+4. Copy the client ID and secret into the `Secrets` node on the `SDG Login` tab
+5. Set the client type: *Confidential* and authorization grant type: *Resource owner password-based / password*
+6. Save the new OAuth2 application